cjdbarlow/bedside-notebook/anaesthesia/opthal/opthal-la.md

 			* Warfarin and INR if applicable
 			* NOACs
 			* Generally a sub-Tenon's block will be preferred as the associated risks are lower than the risk of discontinuing these agents

-##Preoperative Assessment
-Should consider:
-* Hypertension
-High SBP may increase risk of bleeding, especially with use of phenylephrine drops to dilate the eye.
-Normal antihypertensives should be taken.
-* Ability to lie flat
-* Hearing
-Patient will need to follow commands during procedure.
-* Anxiety levels
-Determine whether GA will be required.

 ##Preparation